steenk/tripledollar/README.md

   -h  --help    this help text
 ```

 Some browsers don't like when you open files and scripts directly from the file system.
-There can be "security" reasons, and caching stops your code changes to get through.
-Starting a local web server is better, then you just have to reload the page in the browser to se the changes you have done.
+There can be "security" reasons, and caching stops your code changes from getting through.
+Starting a local web server is better, and you have to reload the page in the browser to see the changes you have made.
 Tripledollar comes with a simple HTTP server that you can use during development.
 Go to the root of your project (if you just did a `td --init`, that is the place) and type the command `td --start --open`.
 The start command will restart the server if one is already started.
 Stop it with a `td --kill`.
-The default network port is 3000, but it can be changed by the --port option, or by exporting the environment variable TD_PORT.
+The default network port is 3000, but it can be changed by the --port option or by exporting the environment variable TD_PORT.

 # Finally

-It was quite a bit of information for this rather small library.
-Here is a piece of code that you can use as a starting point, and try this for your self.
-Just copy it and save it as a HTML file.
+It was quite a bit of information for this relatively small library.
+Here is a code you can use as a starting point, and try this for yourself.
+Just copy it and save it as an HTML file.

 ```html
     <!doctype html>